 their personal health and wellness, and thus become informed consumers of health care.

 Students with mobility issues

 Please contact the Health Services Office if you have mobility issues and require our services.
 We are pleased to come to you if you are unable to make it to our offices.
 For a temporary handicap parking pass, please contact the Office of Public Safety.
 For further information regarding mobility issues please contact the Office of Disability Services: at 502.272.8490.

 Students may check out the following items:

 - Wheel chair

-For referrals to psychiatrists or psychologists or for emotional or mental health issues, Bellarmine University has a fully staffed Counseling Center.
+For emotional or mental health issues and referrals to psychologists or psychiatrists, Bellarmine University has a fully staffed Counseling Center.
 Please call 502.272.8480.